 But the past couple of months really took the biscuit, with the rise of meme stock investing and the scramble to screw over some hedge funds by buying shares in GameStop.

 That was reflected in February’s top buys on Freetrade.
 In the past, we’ve found that most Freetrade customers tend to go for long-term, lower risk investments.
-That might mean blue-chip FTSE 100 firms or just some index-tracking ETFs.
+That might mean blue-chip or just some index-tracking ETFs.

 Not so in February.
-The top 10 stocks on Freetrade last month were nearly all high risk.
+The most traded stocks on Freetrade last month were nearly all high risk.